 Withdrawal from the University

-International students who withdraw from Drexel will have their I-20/DS-2019 terminated and must plan for immediate departure from the U.S., unless they apply to transfer out to another university within two (2) weeks.
+International students withdrawing from Drexel will have their I-20/DS-2019 terminated and must plan for immediate departure from the U.S., unless they apply to transfer to another university within two (2) weeks.

 Readmission to Drexel

-International students planning to return to Drexel should be aware that at the time of readmission, they will need to apply for a new I-20/DS-2019.
-To receive the new I-20/DS-2019, they must present certain documents including a readmission letter from their college and proof of financial support.
+If an international student plans to return to Drexel, he/she should be aware that at the time of readmission he/she will need to apply for a new I-20/DS-2019.
+To receive the new I-20/DS-2019, the international student must present certain documents, including a readmission letter from his/her college and proof of financial support.
 International students who are transferring back to Drexel from another institution in the U.S. must provide the documents mentioned above along with the Transfer-In Form.

 Late Add/Drop/Withdraw Form Submission After Week 7

 Late Add/Drop/Withdraw appeals will only be considered in the event of exigent circumstances.
 All such requests made after Week 7 must be coordinated with the student's academic advisor.
-All form submissions after Week 7 should be sent by the advisor to the Office of Academic Advising, Retention and Diversity in Main Building 308, or in the case of graduate students, to the Office of Graduate Studies in Randell 240.
+All form submissions after Week 7 should be sent by the advisor to the Office of Academic Advising, Retention & Diversity, Main Building 308, or in the case of graduate students, to the Office of Graduate Studies, Randell 240.